NoriSte/kentcdodds.com/content/blog/await-dont-sleep-your-e2e-tests/index.md

 <br />
 <a id="footnote1">1</a>: unlike Cypress, Puppeteer, etc. DOM Testing Library is quite a different tool, that's why the examples are not available for every single part.
 <br /><br />
 <a id="footnote2">2</a>: if there are better solutions or plugins to do the same, please let me know!
-I know Cypress, Puppeeteer, and DOM Testing Library pretty well, but I can not say the same for Selenium and TestCafe.
+I know Cypress, Puppeteer, and DOM Testing Library pretty well, but I can not say the same for Selenium and TestCafe.